 As I grow older more and more of my teachers and role models have passed on to the other realm and are no longer among the living, but their words live on with me.
 Their teachings are part of my life and I pass this on to you.

 Old teachers are still teachers, their words still guide us.
-I have never let go of any of my teachers.
+I have never let go of any of my teacher.
 A true teacher is a gift.

 I think of the late Rabbi Jacob Wehl of blessed memory.
-His book is in my library but I recall vividly the days where it was not a book but his actual presence in the class room.
+His book is in my library but I recall vividly the days where it was not a book but his actual presence in the classroom.
 I was not reading his words from a printed page but I was hearing them with my own ears.
-And I still hear them, ..."Katz, mark my words, you will remember what I am telling you today, make no mistake about it..."
+And I still hear them..."Katz, mark my words, you will remember that I am telling you today, make no mistake about it....

-Ah...alas, for they are gone and none can be found to replace them.
+Ah...alas, for they are gone, and none be found to replace them.

-The warm smile of Rabbi Wahrman of blessed memory, the quiet composition of Rabbi Heisler, the sweetness of Rabbi Laine.
+The warm smile of Rabbi Wahrman of blessed memory, the quit disposition of Rabbi Heisler, the sweetness of Rabbi Laine.
 The passion of Rabbi Kahane and Rabbi Shlomo Carlebach.
 What teachers I have been privileged to have!

 When a true student and a true teacher meet, both rejoice.